MoeySeanJean/gic/README.md

 DATA_URL=http://localhost:3000
 ```

-4. Setup a databse in PostgreSQL locally.
+4. Setup a database in PostgreSQL locally.

 5. Setup .env in backend folder as follows:
 ```env